Mr. Rogers - AP Statistics Objectives

 3. State the primary weakness of an SRS.

 • Variability from study to study.
-Occasionally a random sample will select a single type of subject instead of a representative sample.
+Occasionally a properly obtained random sample will select a single type of subject instead of a representative sample.
 For example, a random sample of the United States could end up being 100 % motor cycle gang members or 100% kindergarten teachers.
-Obviously they will answer questions differently.
+They will most likely answer questions in ways that do not properly represent the entire population.

 Relevance: Proper sampling is the foundation statistics rests on.